 Although bigger than the IPv4 header, the IPv6 header has several simplifications, including the absence of the header checksum.
 The header has a fixed length of 40 bytes, this includes 32 bytes used for source and destination addresses.
-Some fields are equivalent to those on IPv4, but with different names, for instance the type field is now named next-header.
+Some fields are equivalent to those on IPv4, but with different names, for instance the protocol field is now named next-header.

-It can also highlighted the absence of fragmentation related fields, yet, IPv6 supports fragmentation but only between end nodes.
+It can be highlighted the lack of fragmentation related fields, nevertheless, IPv6 supports fragmentation, but only between end nodes.
+That is implemented through an extension header.

-The second field (traffic class) is used to set different priorities in datagrams handling by routers, for instance if is real time critical or if data recovery is relevant.
-Traffic class is related to FLOW LABEL that is used to identify a flow of datagrams belonging to the same flow with settled QoS parameters.
+The second field (Class) is used to set different priorities in datagrams handling by routers, for instance, if it's real time critical, or if data recovery is relevant.
+Traffic class is related to FLOW LABEL that is used to identify a flow of datagrams belonging to the same flow with some settled QoS parameters.